-Black Box Testing White Box Testing It is a way of software testing in which the internal structure or the program or the code is hidden and nothing is known about it.
-It is a way of testing the software in which the tester has knowledge about the internal structure or the code or the program of the software.
+Black Box Testing White Box Testing It is a way of software testing in It is a way of testing the software in which the tester has knowledge about the internal structure or the code or the program of the software.
 It is mostly done by software testers.
 It is mostly done by software developers.
 No knowledge of implementation is needed.
 Knowledge of implementation is required.

 It can be referred as outer or external software testing.
 It is the inner or the internal software testing.
-Space for learners: It is functional test of the software.
+It is functional test of the software.
 It is structural test of the software.
 This testing can be initiated on the basis of requirement specifications document.
 No knowledge of programming is required.
 It is mandatory to have knowledge of programming.
 It is the behavior testing of the software.
 It is the logic testing of the software.
 It is applicable to the higher levels of testing of software.
 It is generally applicable to the lower levels of software testing.
 It is also called closed testing.
 It is also called as clear box testing.
 It is least time consuming.
 It is most time consuming.
 It is not suitable or preferred for algorithm testing.
 It is suitable for algorithm testing.
 Can be done by trial and error ways and methods.
 Data domains along with inner or internal boundaries can be better tested.
 Example: search something on google by using keywords Example: by input to check and verify loops